JWCook/Client-Server_CA_Sim/README.md

 - Menu items containing additional functionality discussed below

 --------------------------------------------------------------------------------
-4. Client: Loading, Saving, Creating, and Compiling a CA
+4. Loading, Saving, Creating, and Compiling a CA
 --------------------------------------------------------------------------------

 Before a simulation can be run, a cellular automata must be defined.
 To do this, click on Load/Edit CA from the CA menu.
 From here, the following information can be entered: